joe01w/cloud_learning/linux/app_deployment.md

 ```

 After this, a message should appear stating that your app is ready to use, and which port to access it on.
 In this case, that's port 3000.
-The image below should be on your browser, this means you app works.
+The image below should be on your browser, this means your app works.
 Congratulations!

 ![alt text](<images/Screenshot 2024-04-23 153322.png>)

-### Complete Automation Script for the App
+### Raw Script for the App (without database)
 ```
 #!/bin/bash